-We also recognize there are many steps nursing students and practicing nurses will take before they earn their first emergency nursing specialty certification.
+Nursing students and practicing nurses will take many steps before earning their first emergency nursing specialty certification.

-On this page you can follow Dylan on his journey from nursing student to landing his first job as an RN to someday becoming a board certified flight nurse.
+We invite you to follow Dylan on his journey from nursing student to landing his first job as an RN to someday becoming a board certified flight nurse.
 No matter what your dream job is, we hope reading about Dylan’s successes and challenges will help you chart your own course and make the going a little easier.
-Each time Dylan adds a new entry, we will post a note on our Facebook page.
+Each time Dylan adds a new entry, we will post on our Facebook page with #ChartYourCourse and #DylansJourney.

-We’ll also connect you with resources and information such as: NSNA and industry scholarships, how to tackle test anxiety, the benefits of professional association memberships, white papers and research on the value of certification, BCEN’s certification candidate handbook, and certification exam discounts.
+That’s why we also encourage you to check out these BCEN resources: NSNA and industry scholarships, how to tackle test anxiety, the benefits of professional association memberships (including certification exam discounts), white papers and research on the value of certification, and BCEN’s certification candidate handbook.

 Hi, my name is Dylan and I’m a student in the nursing program at William Jewell College.
 In the months to come, I’ll be sharing some of the milestones and decision points along the way to becoming a board certified flight nurse.